How To Hand Paint Pumpkins on to Taper Candles

 Paint a thin outline around the outside of your pumpkin shape, using a very thin brush and some dark brown paint.

-Again using the dark brown colour, paint a stalk at the top of the pumpkin.
+Using the same dark brown colour, paint a stalk at the top of the pumpkin.

 Finally, use the green colour paint to add a leaf and/or stem to your pumpkin.
 I quite like to paint mine as a thin line with a little swirl.